atsirahkamsir/SRE-assignment/README.md

 ### General Info
 ***
 A python script was developed to scrape event logs to be dumped into ELK.
 For the purpose of assignment, artificial data is being generated and loaded into ‘logs_Apr_2021.txt’.
 This can be done by running ‘random_logsgenerator.py’.
 Logs are in json format with each json object containing 4 fields ie ID/CLIENTID,timestamp,log_level and thread.
 Generation of this artificial data takes in the assumptions
 1)  timestamp format is of form yyyy-mm-ddTHH:MM:SS
 2)  2 log levels: ERROR/INFO
-3) each log files, contain logs for that particular Month-Year If json object contains ‘CLIENT ID’ field, it is an error index Else , it is a data index
+3)  each log files, contain logs for that particular Month-Year If json object contains ‘CLIENT ID’ field, it is an error index.
+Else , it is a data index.
 For each client ID, an encryption is done to the id before being sent to Elasticsearch.
 This is done by generating a key.
 This key is stored in a file in the secretkeys folder.
 Eg. logs_2021_Apr.txt, refer to 2021_April.key for its corresponding key.
 Key needs to be kept in a secured folder so that CLIENT ID can be decrypted to its original value in the future.

 ## Technologies